-Life is a journey, and so is the road to consistent time in the Word.
-One of the biggest hurdles to staying in the Word is NOT busyness, but it IS lack of a habit.
+Life is a journey, and so is the road to consistent time in the Bible.
+One of the biggest hurdles to staying in the Bible is NOT busyness, but it IS lack of a habit.
 If we can develop a routine that includes Bible study—even if it is just minutes a day—we will reap the benefits of a deeper walk with Christ.
 Having a rhythm in our days that naturally leads us into the Word is one of the most fruitful pursuits we can spend time on.
 I’ve found one such fruit of establishing a Bible study habit is a greater HUNGER for more time in the Word and a deeper DESIRE for meaningful Bible study.

 Here are three tips that have helped me in establishing (and keeping) a regular time for Bible reading, study, and memorization.

 Three tips for establishing a regular quiet time with God